NVIDIA/earth2studio/README.md

 ## Features

+Earth2Studio provides access to multiple pretrained AI weather models and inference tools with an easy to use and extendable Python interface.
-Earth2Studio focuses on providing users the tools to build their own workflows, pipelines, APIs, packages, etc. via modular components including:
+This package focuses on supplying users the tools to build their own workflows, pipelines, APIs, packages, etc. via modular components including:

 - Collection of pre-trained weather/climate prediction models